 General Information About Fees and PassesAdmission to most park sites is free.
-The Benjamin Franklin Museum (closed during the pandemic) charges an interpretive fee and the National Constitution Center, a partner of the park, charges an admission fee.
+The Benjamin Franklin Museum charges an interpretive fee and the National Constitution Center, a partner of the park, charges an admission fee.
 Entrance to Independence Hall is by timed, ticketed tours.
-There is no fee for walk up tickets, but there is a minimal service fee for reserved tickets.
+Tickets must be reserved through Recreation.gov.
+There is a $1 per ticket handling fee.
+Interagency passes do not apply to these fees.

 Entrance to Independence Hall is by tour only.
-Timed entry tickets are required for entry.
+Timed entry tickets are required for entry from March through December.
 Learn how to obtain tickets.
-Reserved tickets are available for tours from 9am to 4:45pm.
+Reserved tickets are available for tours from 9am to 4:40pm.
 All tours must be reserved through recreation.gov.
 While tickets to Independence Hall are free, the reservation fee is $1.00 per ticket.
 The Interagency passes do not cover this fee.
 There are no refunds under any circumstances.
 All ticket reservations and fees for Independence Hall are final.

 Benjamin Franklin Museum

 The park collects an interpretive fee at the Benjamin Franklin Museum: $5 for adults, $2 for children ages 4 through 16, free for children under age 4.
 School groups may be eligible for a fee waiver.

 Every Kid Outdoors Pass